AaltoSciComp/NoBSC/content/index.rst

-Aalto Scientific Computing (ASC) invites you to its early 2026 meetup - a gathering of everyone interested in supporting scientific computing (and a celebration of the diverse work that makes it all possible).
-Aalto Otaniemi Campus, 2-4 February 2026.
+Aalto Scientific Computing (ASC) invites you to its early 2026 meetup - a gathering of everyone interested in supporting scientific computing (and a celebration of the diverse work that makes it all possible), at the Aalto University Otaniemi Campus, 2-4 February 2026.

 **The first half is a** :doc:`Finnish+friends RSE meetup
 <finnish-rse-meetup>` **, the second half is a** :doc:`meetup of local